-15.2.8.
+16.2.10.
 Risks associated with the receipt of collateral

-The Company receives collateral for derivative transactions.
-Derivatives may increase in value.
+The Company receives collateral for derivative transactions and securities lending and repurchase agreements.
+Derivatives and securities lent or borrowed under repurchase agreements may increase in value.
 In this case, the collateral received might be insufficient to cover the full amount of the delivery or retransfer claims of the Company against to the counterparty.

 The Company may invest cash collateral in blocked accounts, high-quality government bonds or in money market funds with short maturity structures.
 However, the bank at which the accounts are kept may fail.
 Government bonds or money market funds may decline in value.
 When the transaction is concluded, the full amount of the collateral provided might no longer be available, but the Company is still required to repay it at its original amount for the Fund.
-The Fund would then have to bear the losses sustained from the collateral.
+In this case, the Fund would have to bear the losses suffered by the collateral.

-15.2.9.
+16.2.11.
 Inflation risk